 7. Social Media

 Social media complaints are a little different from other complaints on this list.
-These are the negative comments that you get on your posts or when you’re DM’d (direct message) by customers either privately or publicly.
+These are the negative comments that you get on your posts (which are usually public) or when you’re DM’d (direct message) by customers.

 When you post on social media, everything you publish and share is under the scrutiny of the Internet.
-Some people might have legitimate complaints, while other people might comment random things to stir the pot.
+Some people might have legitimate complaints, while others might make random comments to stir the pot.

 How to Solve This Customer Complaint: